gelatodigital/swap-orders-lib/packages/stop-limit-orders-react/README.md

 ## Expiration

 > :warning: :warning: :warning: **Warning** :warning: :warning: :warning: :
-> Important: Open orders will expire three months `7889238 seconds` after creation.
+> Open orders will expire three months `7889238 seconds` after creation.
 Expired orders will be filtered out of `open` and pushed into the `expired` in `useGelatoStopLimitOrdersHistory()`.

-See complete integration example [here](https://github.com/gelatodigital/limit-orders-lib/tree/master/packages/limit-orders-react/src/components/GelatoLimitOrder/index.tsx#L81).

 Note: You can also import the following hooks and functions from the library: